jambalong/jambalong/README.md

 - A passionate self-taught Full Stack Developer, I'm always eager to learn new technologies and frameworks

-- Developing Games in my spare time, I find the process of game design fascinating and overall fun
+- Developing games in my spare time, I find the process of game design fascinating and overall fun

-- Currently learning Web Development by self, focusing on both front-end and back-end technologies
+- Currently learning Web Development, focusing on both front-end and back-end technologies

 <br><br>